fredlarochelle/fredlarochelle.ca/README.md

-# fredlarochelle.ca
+# My personnal website @ fredlarochelle.ca
-My personnal portfolio website
+Just a small website for my portfolio, my resume and a small blog.
+WIP